Subhro27/SYNAPSE-AI-CHATBOT/synapse-ai-chatbot-main/README.md

 ## >Customizable: Easily modify the chatbot's name, styling, and functionality.
 ## >Dummy Responses: Predefined responses are used until a Gemini API key is provided for real AI responses.

-Based on the chatbot project at `D:\CHATBOT`, I'll list the tech stack in a clear, bulleted format.
-Since you’ve asked to exclude the PDF parsing functionality (which used `pdfjs-dist` and wasn’t working), I’ll focus on the core technologies powering the functional parts of the app, such as the chat interface, UI, and dummy response system.
-This matches the project as described in the `README.md` I provided earlier.

 ---